Baryonyx

 Total Length Approx. 7.5-8m

-The first digit of Baryonyx's forelimb had a large claw, about 30 cm long, which is the origin of its genus name.
+The first digit on Baryonyx's forelimb was a large claw, about 30 cm long, which is the origin of its genus name "heavy claw."

-First digit of Baryonyx - the heavy claw (photographed in 2017)
+Baryonyx's first digit - heavy claw (Photo taken in 2017)

-The use of the claw is not well understood, but theories suggest it was used to spear prey (fish) or as an anchor to withstand river currents.
+The exact use of the claw is unknown, but theories suggest it was used "to impale prey (fish)" or "as an anchor to resist river currents."

 Baryonyx stamp

-A 2017 histological study of growth rings in a mature Baryonyx individual (a specimen found in Portugal) revealed that it died at the age of 23-25.
-This is presumed to be the lifespan of Baryonyx.
+A 2017 histological study of growth rings showed that a mature Baryonyx individual (a specimen found in Portugal) died at the age of 23-25.
+This is estimated to have been the lifespan of Baryonyx.

 Diet of Baryonyx